 We offer drop-in sessions and practical workshops covering:

 - Literature Searching

 To sign up, go to our full event calendar on the Training and Support page.

-In addition to the teaching we do as part of your degree programme and our open workshop training programme, we also offer 1-2-1 or small group appointments with our specialist Information Skills Librarians.
+In addition to the teaching we do as part of your degree programme and our open workshop training programme, we also offer 1-2-1 or small group appointments with our specialist Information and Academic Skills Librarians.

 What are 1-2-1 appointments for?

 They are a space to receive tailored advice and support that is specific to your assignment or topic area.
 The librarians can help you think about key words or concepts for searching, building a search strategy, using specific databases and referencing your sources.